eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ## `META-INF` and `WEB-INF`

 Some Java frameworks and environments require metadata packaged in the `META-INF` or `WEB-INF` directory of the module archive, or sometimes even in the root directory of the module archive.
-We've already seen how to [package resources](../modules/#resources) in Ceylon module archives by placing the resource files in the modules' subdirectory of the resource directory, named `resource` by default.
+We've already seen how to [package resources](../modules/#resources) in Ceylon module archives by placing the resource files in the module-specific subdirectory of the resource directory, named `resource` by default.

 Then, given a module named `net.example.foo`:

 - resources to be packaged in the root directory of the module archive should be placed in `resource/net/example/foo/ROOT/`,
 - resources to be packaged in the `META-INF` directory of the module archive should be placed in